SoftMoore/CPRL-Java-3rd/README.md

 * This is not a real project but more of an initialization of your working environment for the remaining compiler projects.
 Expand the green &ldquo;Code&rdquo; button on the GitHub Repository page, download the repository as a zip file, and unzip it into a directory on your computer.
 Under the Project directory you will see 9 subdirectories as follows.
 ```
    Project
     – bin
     – doc
     – examples
     – src-CVM
     – src-Compiler
     – src-ParserV1
     – src-ParserV2
     – src-ParserV3
     – src-Scanner
 ```
   Directories with names beginning &ldquo;`src…`&rdquo; contain Java source files for the compiler project.

 * Directory `bin` contains sample Bash shell scripts and Windows command scripts for running and testing various stages of the compiler.
-There are two subdirectories named `Bash` and `Windows` that contain the Bash and Windows script files, respectively.
+There are two subdirectories named `bash` and `windows` that contain the Bash and Windows script files, respectively.
 For each Windows `.cmd` script file there is a corresponding Bash script file without the `.cmd` suffix; e.g., `cprlc.cmd` and `cprlc`.
 Pick the collection of script files for your operating system and programming environment.

   As an example of the contents of bin for Windows, there is a script `cprlc.cmd` that will run the CPRL compiler on a source file whose name is entered via standard input.
 Similarly, there is a script `assemble.cmd` for running the assembler on `.asm` files, a script `disassemble.cmd` for running the disassembler on `.obj` files, and a script `cprl.cmd` for executing a single compiled/assembled CPRL program on the CVM.
   ```
    cprlc Hello.cprl                // creates Hello.asm
    assemble Hello.asm              // creates Hello.obj
    cprl Hello.obj                  // executes Hello.obj on the CVM
    disassemble Hello.obj           // creates Hello.dis.txt
   ```
   To compile all CPRL source files in the current working directory use `cprlc *.cprl`.

   There are two scripts for testing correct programs.
-Script `testCorrect.cmd` can be used to test a single program, and script `testCorrect_all.cmd` can be used to test all programs in the current directory.
+Script `testCorrect.cmd` can be used to test a single CPRL program, and script `testCorrect_all.cmd` can be used to test all CPRL programs in the current directory.
 Both test scripts execute `.obj` files on the CVM and compare the output with expected output.
 Starting with Project 6 you can also use script `testIncorrect_all.cmd` to compile all incorrect CPRL programs in the current directory and compare the results to the expected results.

   Additionally, there are script files for testing the scanner and parser in the earlier projects.